eti programs overview

 Looking to the future, ETI plans to expand the breadth and reach of its programs to increase their impact.
 In the coming years, ETI plans to continue running it’s six programs abroad while memorializing and standardizing its processes and curricula.
 We will then establish these programs as templates to expand our impact to other parts of the world, curating locations globally to serve as regional hubs according to need and opportunity, replicating the ETI model originally established on the ground in Lebanon.

 Over the next year, ETI will be expanding its client base and further developing the curriculum of the In the Dark Experiences to create a cyclical offerings schedule.
-These expanded curricula will enhance the Integration Programs Experience, allow lessons to be carried longitudinally and foster growth in organizations as well as individual participants.
+These expanded curricula will enhance the Integrations Programs Experience, allow lessons to be carried longitudinally and foster growth in organizations as well as individual participants.